 Through hands-on learning and mentored field placements, accelerated MPH students develop new specialized skills and ways to improve the health of communities.
 Public health at UWM is your home to learn, connect, and make a difference.

-TThe bachelor’s in public health requires a minimum of 120 credits.
+The BS in public health requires a minimum of 120 credits.
 The MPH with a concentration in Epidemiology requires 49 credits.
 Up to 30 graduate course credits may be double-counted toward the BS in public health.

 At least 33 credits in general education and foundations courses.